nikist97/Python-DataStructures/README.md

 boolean = item in queue
 # same as boolean = queue.contains(item)

-queue.type() # returns the type of the elements in the queue, None if no type is specified
+queue.type # the type of the elements in the queue, None if no type is specified when initialised

 queue.peek() # returns the first element that was added to the queue, but doesn't remove it
 # peek returns None if there are no elements in the queue